 Diversity is important to us.
 The University of Amsterdam is striving to become a place where staff and students feel at home, regardless of their individual backgrounds.
 We want everyone connected to the UvA to develop to their full potential, and to use their unique personality, background and talents to enhance the identity of our university.

 UvA students and staff have made it clear that equity, inclusion and diversity deserve our attention.
 In a survey conducted by the former Diversity Committee, 62% of respondents indicated that they would like to see a broader cross-section of backgrounds, lifestyles, cultures and schools of thought at the UvA.
 Many students and staff see our university as too white and the curriculum too Western.
 This perception is something that we are working to change.

-Read about our vision and the initiatives taking place within our UvA community.
+Read about our vision and the initiatives and events taking place within our UvA community.
 You are also warmly invited to make a contribution by sending a message to our suggestion box, or by submitting a blog, column or editorial (anonymously, if you prefer).
 Not only do we want this page to be a place to share information; we also want it to become an opportunity for staff and students to express their thoughts on the topic of diversity.
 We are looking forward to hearing from you.